 The programs offered at UCSB are not to be overlooked.
-From courses and research projects ran by extraordinary faculty, which includes Nobel Prize winners (YES, I said Nobel Prize winners), to top ranked departments such as the Computer Science department.
-My first three years at UCSB, I was declared a Computer science major, so I can attest to the rigorous and well rounded courses.
-However, I switched majors and completed my undergrad journey with a BS Statistical science degree and a minor in Philosophy… Unusual combination, I KNOW!
+From courses and research projects ran by extraordinary faculty, which includes Nobel Prize winners (YES, I said Nobel Prize winners), to top-ranked departments such as the Computer Science department.
+My first three years at UCSB, I was declared a Computer science major, so I can attest to the rigorous and well-rounded courses.
+However, I switched majors and completed my undergrad journey with a BS Statistical science degree and a minor in Philosophy… An unusual combination, I KNOW!

 Essentially UCSB is home to intelligent, social, inspiring, courageous, talented and every other positive adjective you can think of, people.
 I will forever be thankful for the experience that has made me a proud Gaucho.